Academics » Curriculum

 Year | Grades 9, 10, 11, 12; Credit: 1

-This course is designed for students who require algebra but may have difficulty handling Algebra I in one year.
-The year-long course presents the concepts of the first semester of Algebra, clearly and slowly, giving students ample time for understanding and practice.
-Topics include the real numbers, algebraic expressions and properties, linear and inequalities, systems of equations and inequalities, systems of equations and inequalities, graphing, functions, and problem solving.
+Designed for students who require algebra but may have difficulty handling Algebra I in one year.
+Presents the concepts of the first semester of Algebra, clearly and slowly, giving students ample time for understanding and practice.
+Topics include real numbers, algebraic expressions and properties, linear and inequalities, systems of equations and inequalities, systems of equations and inequalities, graphing, functions, problem solving.

 Algebra IB ** + (half)